Danielle Allen discusses civic engagement in the digital age

 Of her upcoming talk, Allen writes, “Sixties activists insisted the personal is political.
 Change-makers in the digital age get that idea, and one-up it with another rallying cry: the political is social and cultural.”

 Allen advises that “Your platforms and digital strategies need to make this principle count, so that you, your peers, and your audiences engage each other, and the allies you all want, in high-quality, equitable, and effective participation in digital-age civics, activism, and politics.
 What’s more, you need digital environments that actively support the secure development of your identities as participants in public spheres, so your civic and political engagement today doesn’t harm or haunt you later.
 Thinking that through comes first.”

-Allen is the author of six books, including Our Declaration: a reading of the Declaration of Independence in defense of equality, which won the Francis Parkman Prize from the Society of American Historians and the Chicago Tribune’s Heartland Prize for Nonfiction and CUZ: The Life and Times of Michael A. (2017)
+Allen is the author of six books, including Our Declaration: A Reading of the Declaration of Independence in Defense of Equality (W.W.
+Norton, 2015), which won the Francis Parkman Prize from the Society of American Historians and the Chicago Tribune’s Heartland Prize for Nonfiction; and CUZ: The Life and Times of Michael A. (Liveright, 2017).

 Allen’s lecture is free and open to the public and will be followed by a book sale and signing provided by J. Michaels Books.
 For information or disability accommodations (which must be made by May 14th), please call (541) 346-3934 or contact firstname.lastname@example.org.